wmde/wbaas-deploy/doc/handling-high-traffic.md

 # Handling High Traffic

 ## Introduction
 Starting in 2025 Wikibase cloud started occasionally receiving a large amount of traffic.
+This traffic seems to also have been very expensive to handle because it hits pages like RecentChanges with various parameters so they are not cached.

 This has caused a number of incidents:
 - [Status Page: Ingress OOM](https://wmde.github.io/wikibase-cloud-status/issues/2025-02-10-nginx-oom/) / [T385969](https://phabricator.wikimedia.org/T385969)